ylkew/coursera-gamification/week-03-notes.md

 * Customization
 * Goofing off

-How can you tap the different types of fun to increase engagment in the activity?
+How can you tap the different types of fun to increase engagement in the activity?

 ## Anatomy of fun